 Recently OpenAI, a non-profit AI research company, released OpenAI Gym, a toolkit for developing and comparing reinforcement learning algorithms.
-It supports teaching agents everything from walking to playing games like pong or pinball.
+It supports teaching agents all sorts of activities, from walking to playing games like pong or pinball.
 Though its applications on finance are still rare, some people have tried to build models based on this framework.
-One example is Q-Trader, a deep reinforcement learning model developed by Edward Lu aimed to achieve stock trading short-term profits.
-The implementation of this Q-learning trader is shown below:
+One example is Q-Trader, a deep reinforcement learning model developed by Edward Lu.
+The implementation of this Q-learning trader, aimed to achieve stock trading short-term profits, is shown below:

 The model implements a very interesting concept called experience replay.
 This technique, used in the famous AlphaGo, improves model stability by storing the agent’s past experiences and randomly replaying them.

 We have conducted a test with the Tesla Inc. stock.
 Our training period ranges from 2012-11-25 to 2017-11-25, where we have run 200 episodes with a price window of 10 days: